 By America we mean the continent, so as we mentioned above that’s hiring a car in the USA, Canada, the Caribbean, North America, Central America and South America.
 Some countries like Cuba, are not covered but you can check the full list on our Worldwide Plus page.

-So, when it comes to hiring a car in the Americas, the rules around insurance are slightly different (versus hiring in Europe and some other countries around the world).
+When it comes to hiring a car in America, the rules around car hire insurance are slightly different (versus hiring in Europe and some other countries around the world).
 Residents of each nation are able to use their own car insurance to cover them for rented vehicles.
 However, as a non-resident, this isn’t the case.
 Most rental companies will offer limited cover or no cover at all.

 You’ll need three types of cover to ensure you are fully protected:

-Supplemental Liability Insurance - better known as SLI.
-This is insurance that covers your liability against the third party for accidental bodily injury, death and third party property damage.
-As most third party liability cover is limited, and varies State by State, you may want to consider topping up your liability with SLI.
+Supplementary liability insurance or SLI cover, is insurance to cover liability of the driver of the rental car, against claims from third parties for accidental bodily injury, death and third party property damage.
+As most third party liability cover is limited, and varies State by State in America so you may want to consider topping up your cover with SLI.

 In California, the minimum requirement for individual bodily injury is $15,000, and it’s a mere $5,000 for property damage.

-Find out more on our USA and Canada car hire excess insurance page.
+Find out more on our Worldwide Plus car hire excess insurance page.